 Creating better user experiences through technology for the busiest performing arts facility in the United States

-For The Kennedy Center in Washington, DC I worked as a part-time Interaction Designer & Front End Developer.
+For The Kennedy Center in Washington, DC I worked as a part-time Interaction Designer & Front End Developer from 2011 to 2013.
 The primary projects I worked on were the lobby directional and educational interface and the Center’s first mobile website.

 In conjunction with the renovation of The Kennedy Center’s Level A concourse, the center added six multimedia pylons with two screens on either side to provide directional and educational content.
 The Level A concourse does not have immediate access to any of the Kennedy Center’s theaters but is an important threshold in between the Hall of Nations and the Hall of States.
 My role as the Information Architect and Flash Programmer on the project was to work with an interactive designer, the head of the multimedia department, and database developer to structure and code the ActionScript and XML used in creating and displaying the content.